srikanthIBM/invoke-wml-using-cognos-custom-control/README.md

 # invoke-wml-using-cognos-custom-control
 ***Work In Progress***

+It is always a tedious task to see a real time Machine Learning model output from Cognos Dashboard.
+To achieve that, we then need to have an external mechanism to invoke the model, pass the required input parameters and finally the scores are written back to the database.
+Cognos reads the latest scores from the database and displays on the dashboard.
+This is a little tedious process of displaying the machine learning model outputs at run time.

+The latest version of Cognos comes with Custom control feature.
+It gives the capability to create a real time dashboard where we can pass the inputs through a custom widget which internally invokes the model through REST API, gets the output and displays on the dashboard.

+For this, one need to build a custom widget using Java Script to get inputs and to show outputs as d3 chart.
+Then this widget can be imported into Cognos dashboard and gets real time output.
 In this pattern, we will demonstrate to build custom widget, integration of the custom widget in Cognos and to invoke the Machine learning model from the Cognos Dashboard.
 The dataset considered here is Telecom sample customer data, using that data we Predict behaviour to retain the customers.
 You can analyse all relevant customer data and develop focused customer retention programs.
 For this, one need to build a custom widget using Java Script to get inputs and to show outputs as [d3 chart](https://d3js.org/).
 Then this widget can be imported into Cognos dashboard and gets real time output.